tinestaric/4PSCopRules/README.md

 ## Introduction

 CodeCops is a powerful tool for maintaining code quality.
-However, different BC versions may require different rules and standards.
-That's where 4PSCop comes in.
+However, 4PS Construct requires different rules and standards.
+That's where 4PSCopRules comes in.
 Our custom rulesets are tailored to each BC version, ensuring optimal code quality regardless of your BC version.

 ## Usage